 Savanna Bankruptcy Attorneys

 Here at the Law Office of Barbara B. Braziel, we help people get out of debt.
 We are the premier bankruptcy law firm in Savannah, GA and we practice exclusively in bankruptcy law.
-Our experienced attorneys are committed to ensuring you understand the protections and benefits of bankruptcy and how filing with affect you and your family.
+Our experienced attorneys are committed to ensuring you understand the protections and benefits of bankruptcy and how filing will affect you and your family.
 We invite you to get to know us here and read about the clients we’ve helped here.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.